-The Executive Compensation Committee of the Board of Directors (the "Committee") is composed of independent, outside Directors of the Corporation and one independent, outside director of the Bank.
+The Executive Compensation Committee of the Board of Directors (the "Committee") is composed of independent, outside Directors of the Corporation.
+This Committee was reconstituted in 1995 to comply with Section 162(m) of the Internal Revenue Code and regulations thereunder governing the composition of the Committee.
 The Board of Directors has delegated responsibility for administering the executive compensation program of the Corporation and its subsidiaries to the Committee.